mlti-toolbox/mlti/docs/_includes/examples/UniaxialLayerCreation.md

 Suppose we have a uniaxially thermally symmetric layer, characterized by:

--  Transverse conductivity (`k⊥`�): conductivity in the plane orthogonal to the axis of symmetry.
+-  Transverse conductivity (`k⊥`): conductivity in the plane orthogonal to the axis of symmetry.
 -  Axial conductivity (`k∥`): conductivity along the axis of symmetry.

 To orient the axis of symmetry in 3D space, we use azimuthal (`θ_az`) and polar (`θ_pol`) angles.